Tumaini Festival background

 Through artistic expression and community celebration, Tumaini promotes self-expression, connection, and a positive outlook on life for refugees.

 "Tumaini Festival brings exceptional hope into the lives of people.
-It's about more than music.
-It's about instilling hope in the hopeless." — Skeffa Chimoto, Musician
+There are times when you perform at Tumaini and observe from people's reactions that the event is about more than music.
+It's about instilling hope in the hopeless," β€” Skeffa Chimoto, Musician

 Visit the Official Site